Our Mountain Guides

 range, high altitude mountaineering in Peru, Ecuador,

-Colorado.
-His ski mountaineering adventures include
+Dave's ski mountaineering adventures include

-many multi-day ski tours throughout the western United
+Chugach Range plus many multi-day ski tours throughout the western United

 Certifications/Education:

-Dave is certified mountain guide in alpine climbing
+Dave is certified mountain guide in alpine climbing, rock climbing & ski mountaineering through

 the American Mountain Guides Association (AMGA) as well

-as a UIAGM/IFMGA internationally certified guide in
+as a UIAGM/IFMGA internationally certified mountain guide in

 all disciplines.
 Dave also has a level III avalanche